 South Crofty Mine 1985-1998

 Time to head back to the shaft for the cage ride to surface.
 This was a chance to catch up with the other miners and have a bit of a laugh and joke.
 One common prank was played out during the journey back to surface.
-The cage at Crofty was a double decker and during the ride up, the miners on the top deck would empty their water bottles down onto the guys on the bottom deck for a laugh, however, the bottom deck was always emptied first when the cage got to surface and the now soaked miners would get the water hose kept nearby and give the top deck a darn good drenching as payback.
-This was all taken in good spirits and sums up the camaraderie between the miners.
-It was then into the “Dry” for a good shower and scrub before heading home.
+The cage at Crofty was a double decker.
+During the ride up, the miners on the top deck would empty their water bottles down onto the guys below for a laugh.